If you have ever looked into editing services it can be confusing.

 1) Developmental/Substantive editing:

-Substantive changes include things like reorganizing paragraphs, sections, or even chapters to improve how the story is told.
+Substantive/developmental changes include things like reorganizing paragraphs, sections, or even chapters to improve how the story is told.
 You might be asked to delete a whole section or add something to make the story flow better for the reader.
-I also look for gaps in the story or with consistency with plot, tone, characterization… and things that don’t belong or don’t move the story forward.
+I also look for gaps in the story or issues with consistency, plot, tone, characterization… and things that don’t belong or don’t move the story forward.

-For most fiction works, The Chicago Manual of Style is the reference of choice.
-For non-fiction, it could be the AP Style Manual.
+For most fiction works, The Chicago Manual of Style (CMOS) is the reference of choice.
+For non-fiction, it could be the AP Style Manual or the CMOS.

 The copy editor can also look at accuracy.
 They may ask you to check a certain person, place, or thing you reference for accuracy.
 This is important in any writing, fiction or nonfiction alike.
 No one loses interest in a story faster then when they know the author doesn’t have their facts correct, even if it’s a fictional story.

-I have a certificate in copyediting and have done additional education in children’s book publishing.
+I have a certificate in copyediting and have done additional education in children’s book editing.

 This is the last stage for your book and where it is checked for errors before it goes off to the printer or e-publishing company.
 I will look for spelling or punctuation errors that fell through the cracks in the copyediting phase, but also make sure the titles, page numbers, header, footer, paragraphs are correct (no widows or orphans or too many hyphenations at the end of a line of text) and the book meets layout and styling specs.
 I think this blog post does a great job of explaining how proofing is different than other types of edits: https://ckbookspublishing.com/2013/11/04/proofreading-explained/

 As part of my copyediting certificate, I did extra training in proof reading, plus I’ve done extra proofing education since.Leave a comment